-Certain Earpiece Devices Having Positioning and Retaining Structure and Components Thereof (337-TA-912) – Represented complainant Bose Corporation in an investigation of alleged infringement by Monster, Inc. of a single patent regarding in-ear headphone technology.
-The ALJ rendered favorable decisions for Bose on summary determination of the economic prong for domestic industry, a motion to strike Bose’s technical expert report, a Daubert motion against Bose’s expert, respondent’s motions for summary determination of invalidity and unenforceability due to inequitable conduct and claim construction.
+Certain Earpiece Devices Having Positioning and Retaining Structure and Components Thereof (337-TA-912) – Represented complainant Bose Corporation in an investigation of alleged infringement by Monster, Inc., of a single patent regarding in-ear headphone technology.
+The Administrative Law Judge rendered favorable decisions for Bose on summary determination of the economic prong for domestic industry, a motion to strike Bose’s technical expert report, a Daubert motion against Bose’s expert, respondent’s motions for summary determination of invalidity and unenforceability due to inequitable conduct, and claim construction.
 The investigation settled favorably for Bose just before the scheduled hearing date.

 Certain Electronic Devices Having Placeshifting or Display Replication Functionality and Products Containing Same (337-TA-878) – Represented complainant Sling Media, Inc. regarding infringement claims as to six asserted patents related to placeshifting technology.
 The Commission issued a limited exclusion order and a cease and desist order against remaining respondents.

 Certain Consumer Electronics and Display Devices and Products Containing Same (337-TA-836) – Represented respondent Research In Motion in an investigation defending against infringement claims as to several patents.
 The case settled favorably for our client after the close of expert discovery.